-The use of a non qualified assignment or non qualified structured settlement can provide assurances to the spouse receiving child support obligations, alimony, or periodic payment equity distributions, that payments will be received on time every time, thus reducing the time and cost of new court proceedings to resolve issues that may arise.
+Divorce structured settlements could be looked at as alimony insurance.
+A divorce structured settlement can provide assurance to the ex-spouse receiving child support obligations, alimony or division of marital property in the form of periodic payments and that payments will be received on time every time.
+This reduces the time, cost and emotional energy involved in new court proceedings to resolve disputes that may otherwise arise.
 This will be of particular interest where the paying spouse has wildly fluctuating commission or bonus income, lives a long distance away, or in another country.

-For the paying spouse it's the opportunity to pay an amount of cash when you presumably have it.
+For the paying spouse in a divorce, a structured settlement gives them the opportunity to pay an amount of cash when they presumably have it.
 If things change for you financially, why be stuck with a bad deal and all the acrimony that goes along with it?
 For both spouses it's a savings of the future time, expense and administration.
 One assignee will take on alimony payments where amounts are fixed.

 There may be the need for a spouse to have income for a period of time or in lump sums for anticipated needs.
 Typically the design of such payments is constrained by having to rely on a promise to pay by a single individual (ex-spouse) who may die, become disabled, lose his/her job or business.
 The paying spouse may not want continued negative interaction on finances with the ex spouse, or a lien on assets.
 There may be spendthrift issues.